nikakhachi/chat-app_with-authentication/README.md

 Login/Register application.
 Has feature of reseting and changing passwords, by getting an email containing reset link from a bot

-Has a private route which is accesible only with valid web token in localStorage, which is stored after login/registering.
+Has a private route which is accesible only with valid web token in cookies, which is stored after login/registering.

 ### Back-end
 Express for routing